Mani1441/VulnReportAI/README.md

-An intelligent penetration testing tool that automatically generates professional vulnerability assessment reports from raw finding data using the Anthropic Claude AI API.
+An intelligent penetration testing tool that automatically generates professional vulnerability assessment reports from raw finding data using the Groq AI API (Llama 3.3-70b model).

 ---